FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task1_1_Introduction_to_Kubernetes_Security.md

   - Run container in privileged mode.
 Processes in privileged containers are essentially equivalent to root on the host.

 For most containers, these two options shall be set to false.
 Other options like `runAsUser` and `runAsGroup` can specify a user and group ID for running the container.
 Applications like firewalls will require running as the root user.

+#### Kubernetes API Level Security

+##### RBAC

+- **Least Privilege**: Provides authorization control to Kubernetes resources by granting authenticated users minimal necessary permissions.

+##### Admission Control

+- Controls access at the Kubernetes API level.
+Built-in controllers include:
+  - Pod Security Policy
+  - Pod Security Admission (Pod Security Standards)
+- Kubernetes offers integration capabilities with external tools like OPA and Kyverno for detailed Pod security control.

+PSA can be used to evaluate the security settings of pod and container configurations to determine if they meet compliance requirements and enterprise security policies based on predefined policy levels."

 ### Network Security in Detail